EgorovArtem34/EgorovArtem34/README.md

 ### Hi 👋

 I’m Artem Egorov and i'm frontend developer.
-Looking for a job.
+Looking for a job and ready to relocate

 Email: artegtor@gmail.com